-The term of the Board of Trustees will be for a period of two years (September 1st to August 31th).
-All Trustees may be re-appointed.
+The term of the Board of Trustees will be for a period of up to two years, and may be re-appointed.
 A list of the existing members of the Board of Trustees is posted on the Academy website (www.islamicacademy.ca).